MYusufY/tower-ai-v2/README.md

 4. (OPTIONAL) Switch to "myenv" which has all the required libraries and setup

    You can install the venv to directly have all required libraries installed instead using requirements.txt.
+You can find myenv [from old repo.](https://github.com/MYusufY/tower-ai)
    ```
    source myenv/bin/activate
    ```